ToolGrid — Product & Engineering

 The tool compares version numbers using semantic versioning rules.
 It splits version strings into parts.
 It extracts major, minor, and patch numbers.
 It compares these parts in order.

 Version difference calculation works like this.
 First, it compares major numbers.
 If the latest major is higher, it is a major update.
 If major numbers match, it compares minor numbers.
 If the latest minor is higher, it is a minor update.
 If minor numbers match, it compares patch numbers.
 If the latest patch is higher, it is a patch update.
 If all numbers match, there is no update needed.
+When working with related formats, calculating semantic versions can be a useful part of the process.

 Risk level assignment follows update types.
 Major updates get high risk.
 Minor updates get medium risk.
 Patch updates get low risk.
 No update needed gets no risk.